remmover/quotes_django/README.md

-Creating a complete Django project with all the requested features involves multiple steps.
-I'll provide you with a general guide on how to approach this project along with creating a basic README file.
-Please note that this guide assumes you have a basic understanding of Django and web development concepts.

 ## Django Quotes Website

 This project is a Django-based website that allows users to register, log in, add authors, add quotes, and browse through quotes with pagination.